-You know how on so many recipe blogs, you go to the website looking for a recipe, and the actual recipe itself is buried at the end of a dissertation about the cook’s day and what her husband thought of the recipe or what his sister said that made him come up with it — along with 16 pictures of the finished recipe which all look mostly the same — and you end up scrolling through it all like “BLAH BLAH BLAH I’M JUST HERE FOR THE RECIPE, I DON’T CARE ABOUT YOUR JOURNEY.”
+You know how on so many recipe blogs, you go to the website looking for a recipe, and the actual recipe itself is buried at the end of a dissertation about the cook’s day and what her husband thought of the recipe or what his sister said that made him come up with it, and you end up scrolling past 16 pictures that look basically the same, like “BLAH BLAH BLAH I’M JUST HERE FOR THE RECIPE, I DON’T CARE ABOUT YOUR JOURNEY.”
 Isn’t that the worst?

 If you agree, you’re gonna fucking hate this blog.